 The PDP is the cornerstone of all faculty assignment processes at FGCU.
-The assignments and other activities listed in the signed PDP must be ones that, if performed satisfactorily, ensure that the faculty member at least meets the unit's annual evaluation standards.
-In addition, these assignments must provide equitable opportunities, in relation to other employees in the same department/unit, to meet the required criteria for promotion, continuing multi-year appointment extensions, successive fixed MYA, and merit salary increases (Article 9.2.D) By September 307, each faculty member must, in collaboration with his or her supervisor, finalize a PDP.
+The activities/objectives listed in the signed PDP must be ones that, if performed satisfactorily, ensure that the faculty member at least meets the unit's annual evaluation standards.
+Each employee shall be given assignments that would yield activities/objectives on a PDP that "provide equitable opportunities, in relation to other employees in the same department/unit, to meet the required criteria for promotion, for continuing multi-year appointment extensions, for successive fixed multi-year appointment renewals, and for merit salary increases" (Article 9.2.D).

+By September 7 (or the next business day if September 7 falls on a weekend or holiday), each faculty member must, in collaboration with their supervisor, finalize a PDP.
 While teaching is central to the University's mission, individual faculty members may engage in the activities of teaching, scholarship, and service in different degrees and intensities.
 The responsibilities and objectives in the PDP will reflect the faculty member's professional goals and objectives as well as the needs of the college, unit, and/or University.
 Goals represent long-term aspirations of the individual across the duration of the contract; objectives are specific targeted achievements for a defined period.
-Each unit is encouraged to have a mechanism for sharing of the PDPs.
+Each college/unit is encouraged to have a mechanism for sharing the PDPs.

-The PRC (see Section VII) may provide guidance and assistance to faculty members in developing the goals and objectives identified in the PDP and in preparing documentation for performance reviews, if requested.
-The Faculty Affairs Team strongly recommends that faculty members select a mentor to provide assistance with the development of the PDP.
+The faculty member may seek guidance and assistance from the PRC in developing the goals and objectives identified in the PDP and in preparing documentation for performance reviews.
+Such requests for assistance from the PRC, however, must be made in writing by the faculty member.
+The faculty member may also select a mentor to provide assistance with the development of the PDP.